jessicablank/javascript-quiz/README.md

 * [License](#license-info)

 ## Project Story
-This was a homework assignment during coding boot camp that I did not complete.
-I created a landing index.html, wrote a few javascript questions, and did not give my fledging programmer brain enough time to plan and complete.
-I submitted my one html page and was kindly allowed to continue with the boot camp.
+This was my first coding crash during coding boot camp.
+I didn't give myself enough time to complete the assignment between classes, work, and the general malaise of 2020.
+I asked the teacher if he thought I could continue with boot camp.
+His advice was to keep going and come back to this one later, so I did just that.

 ### MVP
-The Minimum Viable Product (MVP) for this assignment required the following to generate a secure password for an internet user:
+The Minimum Viable Product (MVP) for this assignment requirements are:
 - Upon clicking the `start` button, the user will be presented with quiz questions as a timer counts downs.
 - For every wrong answer, time will be subtracted from the clock.
 - When all questions are answered or the timer reaches zero, the quiz is over and the user is presented with a score.
 - The user can save their initials and score in local storage.

 ### Re-do
+I was bothered by the general requirements that did not require the application to display a score to the user.
+I added that functionality as well as some fun response feedback as the user is taking the quiz.

+I challenged myself to use Materialize frame along with SCSS because I am more comfortable with Bootstrap.
+Both are fun tools to create a colorful and responsive application.

 ## License
 Copyright 2020 - present Jessica Blankemeier.